-A lightweight, decentralized graph database designed for modern web applications, offering real-time peer-to-peer synchronization, WebAuthn-based authentication, role-based access control (RBAC), and efficient local storage utilizing OPFS.
+A lightweight, decentralized graph database designed for modern web applications, offering real-time peer-to-peer synchronization, SM (Security Manager) Provides WebAuthn-based authentication, role-based access control (RBAC), Access Control Lists (ACLs), and efficient local storage utilizing OPFS.

 superadmin